m4ttzzzz/piemoshik-backend/README.md

 ----
 **DEVELOPMENT IS NOT DONE YET, SOME OF THE METHODS ARE NOT IMPLEMENTED YET AND WILL RAISE AN ERROR!!**

-`pymusic-backend` is the backend for PyMusic, serving as the handler for VLC.
+`piemoshik-backend` is the backend for PieMoshik, serving as the handler for VLC.

 # Dependencies:
 - `python-vlc`